List of software palettes: Adaptive palettes

 Those whose whole number of available indexes are filled with RGB combinations selected from the statistical order of appearance (usually balanced) of a concrete full true color original image.
 There exist many algorithms to pick the colors through color quantization; one well known is the Heckbert's median-cut algorithm.
 Here is the 8-bit, 256 color palette used with the color test chart and the image sample above:

-Adaptive palettes only work well with a unique image.
+An adaptive palettes only works well with the image(s) it is created for.
 Trying to display different images with adaptive palettes over an 8-bit display usually results in only one image with correct colors, because the images have different palettes and only one can be displayed at a time.
 Here is an example of what happens when an indexed color image is displayed with any color palette that is not its own adaptive palette: